ritshot/ytfzf/README.md

-# NOTICE
-wer wrertrey ertyrry ertty ety
+# NOTICEwrertrey ertyrry ertty ety
 This project is no longer actively maintained, it should still work for the foreseeable future

 ---